-If you choose to add a watermark, follow our directions below to design A simple, single color watermark that will not distract from your work.
-Better yet, hire a designer to help you create a beautiful one.
+If you choose to add a watermark, follow our directions below to design a simple, single color watermark that will not distract from your work.
+Another option is to hire a designer to help you create one.
 After all, a poorly designed watermark can cheapen your work, and make you appear less professional, which is really the opposite of what you’re looking for.

-Watermarks, while they may deter people from illegally using your photos, it doesn’t guarantee it.
-These days, watermarks can be easily removed with the use of a simple tool, or a smart crop.
+While watermarks may deter people from illegally using your photos, it doesn’t guarantee it.
+These days, watermarks can be easily removed with the use of a simple tool or a smart crop.

 If you use a watermark to keep your clients from illegally printing or posting your image proofs on Instagram or other social media platforms, use a large watermark and position it in the center of the photo.
 This way, your message is clear and the watermark can’t be removed with a simple crop.

-As we’ve touched on above, and in our previous post, there is a strong argument against watermarking.
-If you do choose to watermark, we highly suggest working with a designer to create a subtle and professional looking watermark, or make a simple text watermark so as not to distract from your work.
+If you do choose to watermark, we suggest working with a designer to create a subtle and professional looking watermark, or make a simple text watermark so as not to distract from your work.

 After you’ve created your watermark, you can use the options on the right hand column to adjust the properties of the watermark such as the color, opacity, orientation, and font.
 You can also choose a Text Watermark.

-If you want to create a simple watermark design to add to your image, you can do so using only Adobe Lightroom.
+If you want to create a simple watermark design to add to your image, you can also do this in Adobe Lightroom.

-To add a copywrite (©) symbol to your watermark, use the following command:
+To add a copyright (©) symbol to your watermark, use the following command:

-anchor point for the watermark to tell Lightroom to always align the watermark in the center, top, or a corner of the image.
+Add an anchor point for the watermark which tells Lightroom to always align the watermark in the center, top, or a corner of the image.